Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-wedges/entry.typ

 #create_entry(
   title: "Brainstorm: Pushing Robots",
   type: "brainstorm",
-  start_date: datetime(year: 2023, month: 8, day: 31),
-  end_date: datetime(year: 2023, month: 9, day: 3),
+  start_date: datetime(year: 2023, month: 9, day: 3),
 )[
   Most robot designs that we've seen use a mechanism that lifts the other robot so that they are at an angle.
 This gives us mechanical advantage against them, as shown below:
   #image("./free-body-diagram.svg", width: 50%)

   As you can see from the diagram above, the force normal force on the robot pulls it backwards, using their own weight to our advantage.
 This also gives them less friction against the field tiles, reducing the amount of force they can exert against us.

   #grid(
     columns: (1fr, 1fr),